cwarren/wsrl_demo/README.md

 # wsrl_demo
-Demonstration / reference code for the Roguelike winter study course at Williams College
+Demonstration / reference code for the Roguelike winter study course at Williams College.